mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment-Preparation/README.md

 In this lab, I prepared `MRTG-DC01` for Active Directory Domain Services deployment.

-The AD DS role and supporting management tools were selected and prepared for installation.
+The AD DS role and supporting management tools were selected for installation through Server Manager.

-After the AD DS role was available, the Active Directory Domain Services Configuration Wizard was used to begin deployment preparation for a new forest named `mrtg.local`.
+After role selection, the Active Directory Domain Services Configuration Wizard was used to begin promotion preparation for a new forest named `mrtg.local`.

-The prerequisite checks passed successfully, confirming the server was ready for promotion in the next phase.
+The prerequisite checks passed successfully, confirming that `MRTG-DC01` was ready to be promoted as the first domain controller in Lab 03.

 ---